דלג לתוכן הראשי

 This process causes the addition of small methyl groups to specific DNA sites, and accordingly, affects gene expression.

-Methylation patterns change with age, and therefore can be used as a biological marker for the age of the chromosomes, and thus for a person's biological age.
+Methylation patterns change with age in a particularly consistent manner, so they can be used as an accurate biological measure of a person's biological age.

 Advantages of DNA Methylation Test: